 - (a) being of a particular race or particular ethnic or national origin is a genuine and determining occupational requirement; and - (b) it is appropriate to apply that requirement in the particular case and the person to whom that requirement is applied does not meet it.

-Exceptions to discrimination in the employment field.
+Exceptions to discrimination in employment.

 Discrimination in employment.